Sweet-Papa-Technologies/fofo-docs/README.md

     - [x] TypeScript / JavaScript
     - [ ] Python
     - [ ] TBA

-## General To-Do List
+- [ ] Supported Documentation Formats:
+    - [x] Markdown
+    - [ ] HTML
+    - [ ] PDF

+### Immediate To-Do
+- [ ] [BUG]: Fix issue with duplicate information in output
+- [ ] [ENHANCEMENT]: Revise and update output template for MD documentation
+    - [ ] Define useful sections for documentation
+    - [ ] Regroup sections based off content
+    - [ ] Improve styling and readability
+- [ ] [ENHANCEMENT]: Update the README.md template to include more information
+- [ ] [FEATURE]: Add support for HTML output
+- [ ] [FEATURE]: Add support parsing Python projects

+### Upcoming To-Do

-- [ ] Change ChromeDB to use local storage by default
+- [ ] [ENHANCEMENT]: Change ChromaDB to use local storage by default
-- [ ] Add ability to set pause between requests to avoid rate limiting; settable in .env
+- [ ] [FEATURE]: Add ability to set pause between requests to avoid rate limiting; settable in .env
-- [ ] Allow for custom glob patterns to be passed in for file selection via .fofoinclude file
+- [ ] [FEATURE]: Allow for custom glob patterns to be passed in for file selection via .fofoinclude file
-- [ ] Batch API Calls to avoid rate limiting and speed up processing
+- [ ] [ENHANCEMENT]: Batch API Calls to avoid rate limiting and speed up processing
+- [ ] [ENHANCEMENT]: Use RAG to prevent model from generating duplicate information to begin with

 ## Getting Started:

-NOTE: This project is still in development and is not yet ready for use.
+🚧 NOTE: This project is still in development and is not yet ready for use.
 You can try, if you really want.

 ### Setup Dependencies
 - Clone the repository